 Our award recipients

-Dr. Antonio M. Lópezis Associate Professor (Tenure) at the Computer Science Department of the Universitat Autònoma de Barcelona (UAB), where he teaches since 1992, and where he received his PhD degree in 2000.
-He is also a founding member of the Computer Vision Center (CVC) at the UAB, where he created and is the Principal Investigator of the group on ADAS and Autonomous Driving since 2002.
+Dr. Antonio M. López is Associate Professor (Tenure) at the Computer Science Department of the Universitat Autònoma de Barcelona (UAB), where he teaches since 1992, the same university in which he received his PhD degree in 2000.
+He is also a founding member of the Computer Vision Center (CVC) at the UAB, where he created and is the Principal Investigator of the group on Advanced Driver Assistance Systems (ADAS) and Autonomous Driving since 2002.
 Antonio has collaborated in numerous research projects with international companies, especially from the automotive sector.
 His work in the last 10 years has focused on the use of Computer Graphics, Computer Vision, Machine (Deep) Learning, and Domain Adaptation to train and test onboard AI drivers.
 He is the Principal Investigator at CVC/UAB of known systems such as SYNTHIA dataset and CARLA simulator.
 Complementary, Antonio is currently also focusing more on topics such as Active Learning, Lifelong learning, and Augmented Reality, in the context of Autonomous Driving.
 Antonio was also doing work related to procedural video generation for action recognition in videos, doing a close collaboration with Naver Labs to deploy the PHAV dataset.

-The award ceremony took place on April 30th at the Palau de la Generalitat de Catalunya.
+The award ceremony took place on the 30th of April at the Palau de la Generalitat de Catalunya.
 The gala was presided by the Minister of Business and Knowledge of the Catalan Government, Àngels Chacón, and it counted with the presence of the Secretary of Universities and Research, Francesc Xavier Grau.